What is child labor and how can we end it?

 The main reason is poverty, followed by a lack of schools.
 Data presented by the International Labor Organization (ILO) shows that 70% of children are employed in agriculture, while the rest put in long hours in factories, in domestic service, or as forced laborers like child soldiers.

-However, not every job performed by children should be considered child labor.
+However, not every job performed by children should be considered child labor and marked as hazardous.
 Teenagers who have reached the legal working age can participate in activities that do not harm their health, self-growth or impede their education, such as working at a grocery store or with non-profit organizations.

 The worst types of child labor

-According to the ILO, annually 22,000 children die at work.
-The organization lists the following as the worst types of child labor:
+Around 22,000 children lose their lives at work each year, according to ILO.
+The organization lists the following as the worst forms of child labor:

 • Slavery or other comparable crimes